Mohs Micrographic Surgery

-- Mapping of the tissue by freezing and cutting the tissue using a machine called a “cryostat,” and then staining the tissue
+- Map the tissue by freezing and cutting it with a machine called a “cryostat,” and then staining it;

-- Examination of the tissue by the surgeon to determine if there are cancer cells present
+- Examine the tissue under a microscope to determine if there are cancer cells present;

-- Repeat of the process until the tissue is cancer-free
+- Repeat the process until the tissue is cancer-free;

 - Repair and reconstruct the area so you will have the best functional and cosmetic result.